Daughters of Charity of Saint Vincent de Paul: Contemporary status

 As of 2019, 14,000 serve in ninety countries, addressing needs of food, water, sanitation and shelter, besides their work with health care, HIV/AIDS, migrant and refugee assistance, and education.

 In July 2011 the Daughters of Charity merged four of the five existing U.S. provinces – Emmitsburg, Maryland; Albany, New York; St. Louis, Missouri; and Evansville, Indiana.
-The process of unification began at a 2007 gathering in Buffalo, N.Y.
-The Province of the West, based in Los Altos Hills, Calif., was not involved in the merger.
-The newly constituted province is named for St. Louise de Marillac, who founded the congregation in France in 1633 along with St. Vincent de Paul to “serve Christ in persons who are poor.”
-Administrative offices for the Province of St. Louise are located in St. Louis, Mo.
+The process of unification began at a 2007 gathering in Buffalo, New York.
+The Province of the West, based in Los Altos Hills, California, was not involved in the merger.
+The newly constituted province is named for St. Louise de Marillac, who founded the congregation in France in 1633 along with St. Vincent de Paul to "serve Christ in persons who are poor."
+Administrative offices for the Province of St. Louise are located in St. Louis, Missouri.
 The archival collections of the former provinces will be consolidated in a new facility located within the former St. Joseph's Provincial House, adjacent to The Basilica of the National Shrine of St. Elizabeth Ann Seton and the Seton Heritage Center, in Emmitsburg, Maryland.
 The new province covers 34 states, the District of Columbia and the Canadian province of Quebec.